soni801/writeups/about-me/content.md

 think about something before saying it, whereas I say something, then think about what I said.
 This can often come off as rude, as I don't realise I'm insulting someone or something before after I've said it.
 It can also put me in a lot of conversations I didn't really intend to start, as well as making me say things that is worded badly or in some cases not even correct.
+In addition, it can give me sudden bursts of energy during a conversation, especially when I am engaged in the subject at hand.
+This often makes me talk faster, less accurate and only worsens the problems previously mentioned.

 On the contrary, it also makes me less able to make decisions.
 In medical terms, this is called 'executive dysfunction'.
 In layman's terms, it makes it harder for me to take actions or just do something.
 It affects my ability to choose activities, it makes it harder to plan, it affects time management, and makes it harder to organise myself or my environment.
 It also makes me more likely to procrastinate, and overall less able to find motivation or energy to work on a given project or activity.
+Executive dysfunction isn't exclusive to ADHD, but is commonly correlated with it.

 ADHD also impacts my memory.
 I will often forget things, names, voices or even faces.
 If you tell me to remember something or remind you of something, chances are I will forget.
 I might even forget something only a few seconds after